 The Lower Gallery, closed to general access since 2007, contains bird specimens from around the world.
 Above this, the second ceiling suspends a humpback whale and fin whale skeleton.
 This floor includes a composite dodo skeleton, from Mauritius.

 The Upper Gallery, also closed since 2007, displays invertebrate and marine specimens including the Museum’s collection of Glass Sea Creatures made by the glass artists Leopold and Rudolf Blaschka (the makers of Harvard’s famous Glass Flowers collection).
-Numerous game heads can be seen mounted on pillars from the first floors up to the upper gallery, many of which were presented to the museum in the 1930s.
+You can see numerous game heads mounted on pillars from the first floors up to the upper gallery, many presented to the museum in the 1930s.